bdurrani/bdurrani.github.com/_drafts/sse2-adventure.md

 000000013F22349C C3                   ret
 {% endhighlight %}

+I got a lot of help from [this article][2] about understanding optimized x64 assembly.
 There are several things in this code that would make our lives easier if we ever had to debug this code.
 For example, copies of the function parameters are saved in the stack.
 [Guard bytes][3] (0xCCCCCCCC) are used when initializing the extra stack space for temporary variables on the stack.